Livilla: Accusations and death

 Hearing of the death of her children, Sejanus' former wife Apicata committed suicide.
 According to Cassius Dio, before her death, she addressed a letter to Tiberius, accusing Sejanus and Livilla of having poisoned Drusus.
 [The story should be read with caution.
 Barbara Levick says that Sejanus must have murdered Drusus in self-defense because only Tiberius stood between the Praetorian Prefect and the end of his career at the hands of Drusus.
-Furthermore, he says it is even less likely that Livilla would have been complicit in the destruction of her family, the key to her children's future.
+Furthermore, she says it is even less likely that Livilla would have been complicit in the destruction of her family, the key to her children's future.
 Levick dismisses the accusation of Apicata as the revenge of a woman whose husband left her for another.]
 Drusus' cupbearer Lygdus and Livilla's physician Eudemus were questioned and under torture confirmed Apicata's accusation.

 Livilla died shortly afterwards, either being killed or by suicide.
 According to Cassius Dio, Tiberius handed Livilla over to her mother, Antonia Minor, who locked her up in a room and starved her to death.

-Early in AD 32, the Senate proposed "terrible decrees...against her very statues and memory".
+Early in AD 32, the Senate proposed "terrible decrees...against her very statues and memory" (damnatio memoriae).

 Posthumously, there were further allegations of adultery with her physician Eudemus and with the senator and poet Mamercus Aemilius Scaurus.